-How to Start a Journaling Practice: 5 Simple Steps for Starting (& Keeping) this Life-Changing Habit
+5 Simple Steps for Starting (& Maintaining) this Life-Changing Habit

-If you want to a quick overview of how journaling has been so beneficial for me, check out my first blog post, The Benefits of Journaling and Gratitude Practice.
-But what next?
-You may be thinking, "Okay, it sounds like journaling could do wonders for my mindset or my anxiety, so how do I start, and more importantly, how do I keep it up?"
-Today I'm sharing five simple steps to help you develop, and keep, this habit.
+You may be thinking, "Okay, it sounds like journaling could do wonders for my mindset or my anxiety, so how do I start?"
+Or more importantly, "How do I keep it up?"

 1. Get a journal that you love